Mrinal26/ecotourism-travel-app/README.md

 <h4>Browse through destinations and customize your experience with filtering,sorting,pagination and searching.</h4>
 <img src="https://i.ibb.co/yQJ3hd5/Screenshot-173.png" alt="Screenshot-173" border="0">

-<h4>Checkout the live page for the full content.
+<h4>Checkout the live page in the description for the full content.
 Hope you enjoy it!</h4>